-The fifth episode of “Survivor 45” aired on Wednesday night, concluding with host Jeff Probst snuffing out the torch of Brandon “Brando” Meyer.
-The 23-year old from Seattle, Washington was sent home after being voted out by the Belo tribe.
-Did they make the right decision?
+The 10th episode of “Survivor 45” aired on Wednesday night, concluding with host Jeff Probst snuffing out the torch of Bruce Perreault.
+The 47-year old from Rhode Island became the fourth member of the jury.
+But did the tribe make the right decision?
 And what were the dumbest, most shocking and most exciting moments of this episode?

-Below, read our “Survivor 45” Episode 5 Top 6 moments.
+Below, read our “Survivor 45” Episode 10 Top 5 moments.
 Then be sure to sound off in the comments section about your favorite castaways on CBS’s reality TV show, who bothers you the most and who you think will ultimately join the “Survivor” winners list and take home the $1 million grand prize.